QuantFILab/BOTapi/README.md

 ? get.observe
 ```

-List of data catagories and series for statistics can be find [here](https://github.com/QuantFILab/BOTapi/blob/main/API%20Statistic%20time%20series.xlsx)
+List of data catagories and series for statistics can be found [here](https://github.com/QuantFILab/BOTapi/blob/main/API%20Statistic%20time%20series.xlsx)

 List of Functions are shown below.